keras-team/keras-io/templates/api/keras_nlp/layers/index.md

 # KerasNLP Layers

-KerasNLP layers are just `keras.Layer` subclasses with NLP specific use cases.
+KerasNLP layers are `keras.Layer` subclasses for NLP-specific use cases.

-These layers are building blocks for common NLP model architectures (e.g. transformers).
+These layers are building blocks for common NLP model architectures (e.g. Transformers).

 {{toc}}